Mapping dark matter on the celestial sphere with weak gravitational lensing: Mass-mapping on the celestial sphere

 where $\hat{\gamma}^{\rm est}_{\ell m}$ denotes the estimate of the shear harmonic coefficients computed from observational data and $_0\hat{\kappa}^{\rm SKS}_{\ell m}$ is the spherical Kaiser-Squires (SKS) estimator of the harmonic coefficients of the convergence field.
 A spherical convergence map $\wlconv^{\rm SKS}(\sa)$ can then be recovered by an inverse scalar spherical harmonic transform, following \eqn{\ref{eq:sh_decomp}}, from which the E- and B-mode components can be determined by considering the real and complex components, following \eqn{\ref{eq:wlconv_eb}}.

 It is well-known that a direct Fourier inversion approach to solving inverse problems, on which the Kaiser-Squires estimator is based, is susceptible to noise.
+On large scales one typically draws a central limit theory argument for noise Gaussianity, in which case a mutlivariate Gaussian noise model is adopted.
+In such settings the Kaiser-Squires approach is straightforwardly given by the maximum likelihood estimator, which implicitly assumes a uninformative flat prior.
+This, combined with the fact that the Kaiser-Squires inversion kernel defined by \eqn{\ref{eq:kappa_shear_harmonic}} has a flat frequency response, indicates that noise present in the observational dataset propagates unchecked into the convergence estimate.

-In practice, the recovered convergence field is smoothed with a Gaussian kernel to mitigate the impact of noise.
+Typically one may wish to adopt more informative priors, within a Bayesian setting, to regularise this noise contribution \citep[see \textit{e.g.}][where Gaussian and wavelet sparsity priors are adopted respectively]{pichon:2010, price:2021}.
+However, for the Kaiser-Squires approach the recovered convergence field is, somewhat naively, smoothed with a Gaussian kernel to mitigate the impact of noise.
+In this paper we adopt this post-processing Gaussian smoothing approach and leave more advanced alternatives to future research.